 INTRODUCTION

-Low back pain and lower extremity radiating pain are conditions suffered by 80% of the entire population at least once in their lifetime,1 and treatments for these conditions include conservative treatments such as bed rest, drug treatment, and physical therapy, and surgical therapy (such as discectomy), as well as epidural injections that can be implemented between conservative treatment and surgical therapy.
-Epidural injections are an important treatment method that can relieve initial symptoms and reduce the need for surgery.2
+1 and treatments for these conditions include conservative treatments such as bed rest, drug treatment, and physical therapy, and surgical therapy (such as discectomy), as well as epidural injections that can be implemented between conservative treatment and surgical therapy.
+Epidural injections are an important treatment method that can relieve initial symptoms and reduce the need for surgery.

-It has been revealed that local injections of steroids and local anesthetics can relieve both the pain caused by mechanical pressure3 and the pain caused by inflammatory responses resulting from TNF-α4 and NO25 existing in nucleus pulposus cells; as such, steroids and local anesthetics are used as major drugs for epidural injections.
+It has been revealed that local injections of steroids and local anesthetics can relieve both the pain caused by mechanical pressure

-However, McLain et al.6 reported that when epidural steroid injections had been implemented with a transforaminal approach, among the 50-75% of subjects who showed temporary relief of symptoms, only 25-57% showed long-term pain relief and thus, while steroid administration was effective in some patients with neuropathy, the duration of the effects was quite limited.
+6 reported that when epidural steroid injections had been implemented with a transforaminal approach, among the 50-75% of subjects who showed temporary relief of symptoms, only 25-57% showed long-term pain relief and thus, while steroid administration was effective in some patients with neuropathy, the duration of the effects was quite limited.

 Hyaluronidase is a drug that was tested to improve the effect of epidural injections using steroids and to extend the duration of the effect.
 Hyaluronidase is characterized by its actions to remove barriers between tissues by hydrolyzing glucosaminic bonds between hyaluronic acid, a major intercellular material, and connective tissues to dissolve the bonds and relieve fibroplasia in tissues.
-It is also known that hyaluronidase acts to relieve swelling and edema in tissues.7 Hyaluronidase is being used in the areas of ophthalmology and anesthesiology to remove scar tissue and to increase the tissue permeability of injections.
+It is also known that hyaluronidase acts to relieve swelling and edema in tissues.

 The use of hyaluronidase should be avoided in patients who show hypersensitivity reactions to bovine proteins, in areas of infection or swelling, in patients with congenital heart defects, in venous congestion patients, and in patients with genetic problems such as galactose intolerance or lactase deficiency.
 It has been reported that if hyaluronidase is used in accordance with recommended methods of use, there are no serious adverse effects.

-In Korea, results have been published regarding studies that verified the effects of hyaluronidase on failed back surgery syndrome patients and cervical or lumbar herniated intervertebral disc patients, but the studies had limitations, such as small numbers of patients in subject groups, lack of a control group, or failure to adjust factors that could affect patients' treatment effects, such as combination treatments after the intervention.7,8
+In Korea, results have been published regarding studies that verified the effects of hyaluronidase on failed back surgery syndrome patients and cervical or lumbar herniated intervertebral disc patients, but the studies had limitations, such as small numbers of patients in subject groups, lack of a control group, or failure to adjust factors that could affect patients' treatment effects, such as combination treatments after the intervention.

 In this respect, to determine whether there are additional effects of hyaluronidase in epidural injections administered to herniated intervertebral disc patients, we conducted a prospective randomized controlled study on a total of 101 patients.